Insane-42/ML_course_project/our_version/Brain2_STDP/readme.md

 Requirements : *brian2=2.5.0.3, brian2tools=0.3, pickle=3.3.2*

-Firstly, move MNIST dataset to the main derectory
+Firstly, move MNIST dataset to the main directory
 Then, run ```python Brian2_training.py``` until the simulation finished
 Finally, run ```python Brian2_evaluation.py``` and you will get the accuracy